Fuzzy set: Fuzzy set operations

 By the definition of the t-norm, we see that the union and intersection are commutative, monotonic, associative, and have both a null and an identity element.
 For the intersection, these are ∅ and U, respectively, while for the union, these are reversed.
 However, the union of a fuzzy set and its complement may not result in the full universe U, and the intersection of them may not give the empty set ∅.
 Since the intersection and union are associative, it is natural to define the intersection and union of a finite family of fuzzy sets recursively.
+It is noteworthy that the generally accepted standard operators for the union and intersection of fuzzy sets are the max and min operators: